Krzysztof Kieślowski: Legacy

 Jerzy Stuhr, who starred in several Kieślowski films and co-wrote Camera Buff, filmed his own adaptation of an unfilmed Kieślowski script as The Big Animal (Duże zwierzę) in 2000.

 In an interview given at Oxford University in 1995, Kieślowski said:It comes from a deep-rooted conviction that if there is anything worthwhile doing for the sake of culture, then it is touching on subject matters and situations which link people, and not those that divide people.
-There are too many things in the world which divide people, such as religion, politics, history, and nationalism.
-If culture is capable of anything, then it is finding that which unites us all.
-And there are so many things which unite people.
-It doesn't matter who you are or who I am, if your tooth aches or mine, it's still the same pain.
+There are too many things in the world which divide people, such as religion, politics, history, and nationalism. ...
 Feelings are what link people together, because the word 'love' has the same meaning for everybody.
 Or 'fear', or 'suffering'.
 We all fear the same way and the same things.
 And we all love in the same way.
 That's why I tell about these things, because in all other things I immediately find division.

 In the foreword to Dekalog: The Ten Commandments, American filmmaker Stanley Kubrick wrote:

 In 2012, Cyrus Frisch voted for A Short Film About Killing as one of "the best-damned films" with the comment: "In Poland, this film was instrumental in the abolition of the death penalty."
 Since 1952, Sight & Sound magazine conducts a poll every ten years of the world's finest film directors to determine the Ten Greatest Films of All Time, which has become the most recognised poll of its kind in the world.

 Since 2011, the Polish Contemporary Art Foundation In Situ has been organizing The Sokołowsko Film Festival: Hommage à Kieślowski.
 It is an annual film festival in Sokołowsko, where Kieślowski spent a part of his youth, and commemorates the director's work with screenings of his films, as well as films of younger generations of filmmakers both from Poland and Europe, accompanied by creative workshops, panel discussions, performances, exhibitions and concerts.

-On June 27, 2021, Google celebrated his 80th birthday with a Google Doodle.
+On 27 June 2021, Google celebrated his 80th birthday with a Google Doodle.